 - The author's name should appear at the beginning, under the title of the article.
 After the author's name an asterisked footnote should be added, giving the author's present position.
 Uncommon abbreviations should be explained, and footnotes numbered consecutively.
 The Sydney Law Review is committed to the use of gender-neutral language.

-- Before the High Court pieces, case notes, review essays and book reviews are generally commissioned by the Editorial Board.
+- Before the High Court pieces, review essays and book reviews are generally commissioned by the Editorial Board.
 For further information or to submit a proposal for the Board's consideration, please email .